Navigating New Orleans

 Insider Tip: Particularly in the French Quarter, streets are often shut off to vehicle traffic, ensuring that those on foot can easily navigate.

-Blessed with a flat terrain, New Orleans is well-suited to bike riders who want to make tracks on 2 wheels, while working off some calories no less.
+Blessed with a flat terrain, New Orleans is well-suited to bike riders who want to make tracks on two wheels, while working off some calories no less.
 In recent years, several bike shops have popped up around town, including Bicycle Michael's, Joy Ride Bike Rentals and The American Bicycle Rental Company, offering good old-fashioned cruisers made in the USA.
 Expect to sign a waiver, and ask about helmets -- some New Orleans neighborhoods have potholed streets, so always exercise caution.

 Insider Tip: Rental costs run between $35-45 a day, but half-day prices are available.